 One play you can make is to use a Noon ability on an action card in your play hand or printed on one of your cards in play (like a deed, dude, goods, or spell).
-To do so, declare the ability, pay any costs, and resolve its effect.
+To do so, declare the ability, pay any costs, meet any requirements if necessary, and resolve its effects.

 The cost of an ability includes booting the card if the ability has the word "boot" in front of the colon, and paying any ghost rock required to use the ability.
-Also, if the card says something like, "do X to achieve Y," X is also considered a cost.
+Also, if the card says something like, "do X to achieve Y," X is considered a requirement.

 The first sentence (only) of an ability also includes the requirements that must exist in order to use the ability.
-For example, if an ability begins with the sentence, "Choose an opposing dude with a weapon attached," there must be an opposing dude in play who has a weapon attached.
+For example, if an ability begins with the sentence, "Choose an opposing dude with a Weapon attached," there must be an opposing dude in play who has a Weapon attached.
 If not, you can't use that ability.

 Using a card's ability does not boot that card unless booting is part of its cost.
-Even so, you can only use each ability on a given card in play once per day002E However, any ability that includes the word "Repeat" before the colon can be used multiple times per day, without limit.
+Even so, you can only use each ability on a given card in play once per day or once during setup.
+It's important to note that normally, an ability used during setup will not be available during the first turn since abilities only "refresh" at the end of a turn, and the end of setup is not considered an "end of a turn."
+However, any ability that includes the word "Repeat" before the colon can be used multiple times per day, without limit.